elizabeth/pcm-worlds2015-numbers/README.md

 # pcm-worlds2015-numbers
-Grabs and displays the registered confirmation numbers.
+Grabs and displays the registered confirmation numbers which were entered on http://uwpcm.com/worlds (https://github.com/Taurvi/pcm-worlds-2015).